Ana C. Reyes

-Ana Cecilia Reyes (born 1974) is an American lawyer from Washington, D.C., who is serving as a United States district judge of the United States District Court for the District of Columbia.
+Ana Cecilia Reyes (born 1974) is an Uruguayan-born American lawyer who has served as United States district judge of the United States District Court for the District of Columbia since 2023.
+She was nominated to the position by President Joe Biden, and is both the first Latina and the first openly LGBTQ person to serve as a district court judge in Washington, D.C.

 Early life and education

-Reyes was born in 1974 in Uruguay and moved to Spain soon thereafter; she immigrated to Louisville, Kentucky, as a child.
+Reyes was born in 1974 in Montevideo, Uruguay.
+She moved to Spain and later immigrated to Louisville, Kentucky, as a child.
 After her arrival in the United States, her first-grade teacher helped her learn English.
+She received media attention in 2020 for reuniting with her first-grade teacher after over forty years.

+Reyes graduated from Transylvania University in 1996 with a Bachelor of Science, summa cum laude.
+From 1996 to 1997, Reyes worked for Feminist Majority Foundation on its unsuccessful drive to defeat the 1996 California Proposition 209, which sought to prohibit state governmental institutions from considering race, sex, or ethnicity, specifically in the areas of public employment, public contracting, and public education.

-Reyes received a Bachelor of Science, summa cum laude, from Transylvania University in 1996, a Juris Doctor, magna cum laude, from Harvard Law School in 2000, and a Masters in International Public Policy from the Johns Hopkins School of International Studies, with honors, in 2014.
+Reyes then attended Harvard Law School, where she was an editor of the Harvard Law Review and a semi-finalist in the Ames Moot Court Competition.
+She graduated in 2000 with a Juris Doctor, magna cum laude.
+Reyes later received a master's in international public policy from the Paul H. Nitze School of Advanced International Studies, with honors, in 2014.

 Career

-Reyes deferred attendance at law school for one year to first work for Feminist Majority on an unsuccessful California drive to defeat the 1996 California Proposition 209, which sought to prohibit state governmental institutions from considering race, sex, or ethnicity, specifically in the areas of public employment, public contracting, and public education.

-After law school, from 2000 to 2001, Reyes served as a law clerk for Judge Amalya Kearse of the United States Court of Appeals for the Second Circuit.
-Since 2001, she has worked in the law office of Williams & Connolly in Washington, D.C.; she was an associate from 2001 to 2009, and elevated to partner in 2009.
-Reyes focuses on cross-border legal issues and international arbitration, while also taking on pro bono work to represent asylum seekers and refugee organizations.
+After law school, Reyes served as a law clerk for Judge Amalya Kearse of the United States Court of Appeals for the Second Circuit from 2000 to 2001.
+She then entered private practice at the law firm Williams & Connolly, becoming a partner in 2009.
+Reyes focused on cross-border legal issues and international arbitration, while also taking on pro bono work to represent asylum seekers and refugee organizations.
 The Women's Bar Association of the District of Columbia named her "Woman Lawyer of the Year" in 2017.
-In September 2021, Chief Judge Beryl A. Howell asked Reyes to serve as the Chair of the Magistrate Judge Merit Selection Panel.
+In September 2021, Chief Judge Beryl Howell asked Reyes to serve as the Chair of the Magistrate Judge Merit Selection Panel.
+Reyes is known to bring her pet Golden Retriever, Scout, to work.

-Notable cases
+Notable cases as lawyer

-In 2008, on behalf of the Center for Gender and Refugee Studies, Reyes filed a brief in support of three Guinean women seeking asylum in the U.S.

-In 2018, Reyes was part of the legal team challenging the Trump Administration's restrictions on refugees entering the United States through ports of entry.

-Reyes has worked on a number of international disputes.
-In 2021, Reyes represented Spain in a dispute over the withdrawal of economic incentives for renewable projects.
+In 2008, on behalf of the Center for Gender and Refugee Studies, Reyes filed a brief in support of three Guinean women seeking asylum in the U.S. In 2018, Reyes was part of the legal team challenging the Trump administration's restrictions on refugees entering the United States through ports of entry.
+In 2021, Reyes represented Spain in a dispute over the country's decision to withdraw economic incentives for renewable projects.
+In 2021, Reyes represented pharmaceutical company Merck & Co. in a suit alleging that diabetes drugs manufactured by the company cause pancreatic cancer.
+In 2022, Reyes represented a Medtronic subsidiary in a court case by patients alleging they were injured by the company's hernia mesh products.